 Did you know shark is routinely sold in UK fish and chip shops?
 And UK fishmongers?
 46 species of shark - including Critically Endangered shark - is sold under six super confusing names - like rock salmon.
-We tell the story in one of the film's chapters.
+We tell the story in the one of the film's chapters (below).

 Present day, 46 species of shark can be legally sold under any one of six misleading names: Rock Salmon, Rock Eel, Huss, Flake, Rigg or Dogfish.
 During our UK filming, we worked with the Daily Mirror and DNA experts at Exeter University to find out what’s really beneath the batter.

 It's hard to know where the names originate from - perhaps there was a time when these were local names, understood specific to certain species.
 Whatever their origins, today they are unhelpful.
 Our investigation found people buying and selling shark were often completely unaware they were trading in shark.
 Rock Salmon and Rock Eel are especially problematic names - understandably people think they are buying salmon and eel.
 To confuse people further, chippies shorten these names to Rock... but Rockfish refers to all species of Anarhichas.
 It's a minefield and makes it really hard for customers to buy fish ethically.